QuantEcon/lecture-source-jl/source/rst/dynamic_programming/smoothing.rst

 of our model, we obtain the following striking results:

-*  The consumer chooses to make consumption perfectly constant across time and Markov states
+*  The consumer chooses to make consumption perfectly constant across time and Markov states.

 We computed the constant level of consumption :math:`\bar c` and indicated how that level depends on the underlying specifications of preferences, Arrow securities prices,  the stochastic process of exogenous nonfinancial income, and the initial debt level :math:`b_0`

 *  The consumer's debt neither accumulates, nor decumulates, nor drifts.
-   Instead the debt level each period is an exact function of the Markov state, so in the two-state Markov case, it switches between two values
+   Instead the debt level each period is an exact function of the Markov state, so in the two-state Markov case, it switches between two values.

-*  We have verified guess :eq:`eq_guess`
+*  We have verified guess :eq:`eq_guess`.

 We computed how one of those debt levels depends entirely on initial debt -- it equals it -- and how the other value depends on virtually all  remaining parameters of the model.